 - Use a programmable thermostat for each zone of your house if you have multiple heating and cooling zones.
 This will help you maximize comfort, convenience, and energy savings throughout the house.

 - Change your batteries each year if your programmable thermostat runs on batteries.
 Some units will indicate when batteries must be changed.

 If you have a heat pump, you may require a special programmable thermostat to maximize your energy savings year-round.
-Give Larson Air Conditioning a call for details before selecting your thermostat.
+Give Larson Air Conditioning a call or schedule a service for details before selecting your thermostat.